Polydile/dile-components/packages/dile-close-icon-template/README.md

 # @dile/dile-close-icon-template

-This package only contains two files to implement a simple close icon, to use in other web components: One SVG icon and a LitElement Template to implement a that icon.
+This package only contains two files to implement a simple close icon, to use in other web components: One SVG icon and a Lit Template to implement a that icon.

 ```
 import { closeIcon } from '@dile/dile-close-icon-template';
 ```

-Yo may use this icon in a LitElement template:
+Yo may use this icon in a Lit template:

 ```
 render() {